ajiways/create-component-cli/readme.md

 ### "--no-index" or "-n" - Disable index file in main components directory that contains more comfortable imports and exports for your components.

-### "--folder" or "-f" - Add nested folder to your components directory.
+### "--folder=%NAME%" or "-f=%NAME%" - Add nested folder to your components directory.

 ### For example: